ianyepan/ianyepan.github.io/_posts/2021-06-05-format-all.md

 ---

 [Format-all](https://github.com/lassik/emacs-format-all-the-code) is a
-simple yet awesome package for Emacs that allows you to "format source code in different programming languages using the same command, instead of learning a different Emacs package and formatting command for each language" ([Reference](https://github.com/lassik/emacs-format-all-the-code#what-does-it-do)).
-The author chose great default formatters for each language, so the package is almost plug-and-play.
+simple yet awesome Emacs package that allows you to "format source code in different programming languages using the same command, instead of learning a different Emacs package and formatting command for each language" ([Reference](https://github.com/lassik/emacs-format-all-the-code#what-does-it-do)).
+The author chose great default formatters for each programming language, so the package is almost plug-and-play.
 For instance, format-all uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for C/C++, [prettier](https://prettier.io/) for JavaScript/Typescript, and [black](https://github.com/psf/black) or